 T. Document that your community maintains a birding trail or hot spot location with educational signage and/or literature.
 (Note: A birding hotspot alone is not sufficient - your community must actively promote birding and public education at the site itself.)

-We have identified a birding "hot spot” at the Manitowoc Containment Facility/ Lakeview Park.
-This harbor area has been outstanding for birds this summer, including sightings of the white-winged tern.
-Many individuals from the Wisconsin Ornithology organization have visited the area this year.
-A sign was designed for this area and states "Welcome to One of Wisconsin's Best Birdwatching Hotspots: The Manitowoc Containment Facility or CDF is a man-made structure designed to hold material excavated during harbor dredging activities.
+In 2016, a birding "hot spot" was identified at the Manitowoc Containment Disposal Facility (CDF) / Lakeview Park.
+This harbor area has been outstanding for birds, including sightings of the White-winged Tern.
+Many individuals from the Wisconsin Society for Ornithology have visited the area, A sign was designated for this area and states "Welcome to One of Wisconsin's Best Birdwatching Hotspots: The Manitowoc Containment Facility or CDF is a man-made structure designed to hold material excavated during harbor dredging activities.
 Because it is essentially an island and lies along the Lake Michigan shore, an important migratory route for many species of birds, it is an important stopover area for many of them.
-More than 300 species of birds have been recorded here - some nesting, others feeding and resting during migration.
+More than 300 species of birds have been recorded here, some nesting, others feeding and resting during migration.
 A cooperative project to improve the quality of habitat for songbirds, and people who use the CDF for recreation is being done by the City of Manitowoc, and Woodland Dunes Nature Center, with support from the US Dept. of Interior Fish and Wildlife Service, the Army Corps of Engineers, and the Lakeshore Natural Resource Partnership.
 Invasive plant species will be managed, and the area planted with native vegetation which benefits songbirds."
 A photo of Ruddy Turnstones is featured on the sign.

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

 The City of Manitowoc continues to be recognized as a Tree City USA city by the Arbor Day Foundation following its initial award in 1983.